PraxisMapper/PraxisMapper/README.md

 Requirements:
-Visual Studio 2019 (Preview) Community (or the linux equivalent) .NET 5.0 RC2 SDK.
+Visual Studio 2019 16.8 Community (or the mac/linux equivalent)
+.NET 5.0